-Inspect the frame as a fractured or misaligned area can cause major failures in other parts of the wheel loader.
-In particular pay attention to any areas whether that be outer or inner frame which have been previously repaired or welded.
-Check for signs of deterioration on the loaders frame and the pins and bushes.
-Minimal wear and tear is expected on a used wheel loader, however if there are major damages or extensive wear or tear this can indicate the frame wasn't well maintained and it can be very costly to repair.
+Inspecting the frame as a fractured or misaligned area can cause major failures in other parts of the wheel loader.
+In particular, pay attention to any areas whether that be an outer or inner frame that have been previously repaired or welded.
+Check for signs of deterioration on the loader's frame and the pins and bushes.
+Minimal wear and tear is expected on a used wheel loader, however, if there are major damages or extensive wear or tear this can indicate the frame wasn't well maintained and it can be very costly to repair.

 Whether to purchase or hire a wheel loader?

-Here at iSeekplant we can help you with your next step whether you are looking at purchasing or hiring a wheel loader.
+Here at iseekplant, we can help you with your next step whether you are looking at purchasing or hiring a wheel loader.
 Graysonline is one of Australia’s biggest auctioneers for heavy machinery.
-They have weekly auctions running across Australia in both major cities and regional areas, with inspections available pre purchase.
-If you require finance for your purchase get in touch with Finlease, whom will make sourcing equipment finance easy and deal with over $500 million in finance arrangements yearly.
+They have weekly auctions running across Australia in both major cities and regional areas, with inspections available pre-purchase.
+If you require finance for your purchase get in touch with Finlease, who will make sourcing equipment finance easy and deal with over $500 million in finance arrangements yearly.

-If you are looking to hire a wheel loader for either long term or short term hire get in touch with us.
-We have the largest database of wheel loader suppliers and operators across Australia.
-Get rates in minutes here or get in touch with on 1300 691 912.
+If you are looking to hire a wheel loader for either long-term or short-term hire get in touch with us.
+We can help you decide which loader you'll need with our guide.
+We have the largest database of loader suppliers across Australia.
+Have a look through our wheel loader hire in Brisbane, Sydney, Melbourne, Canberra, Perth, Adelaide and Darwin.
+Use our get a quote tool or get in touch with us at 1300 691 912.